Three Loan Servicing Challenges and Process Automation Solutions

 • Automates data entry

-There are several examples of RPA and machine learning in banking use cases.
-However, Rabbet is the first to apply it uniquely to the post-closing construction loan management process.
+Rabbet was the first to apply RPA to the post-closing construction loan management process.

 Rabbet’s industry-first machine learning and process automation technology applies digital workflow automation to capture and organize documentation.
-It leapfrogs current technology, that’s limited to optical character recognition to create searchable PDFs, by also using computer vision, machine learning algorithms, and rule-based predictive modeling.
+It leapfrogs other technology offerings in the market which are limited to optical character recognition to create searchable PDFs, by also using computer vision, machine learning algorithms, and rule-based predictive modeling.

-So, in addition to storing and providing digital document access, the technology parses information from the myriad of emails and PDFs included within a construction loan draw request.
+In addition to storing and providing digital document access, Rabbet technology parses information from the myriad of emails and PDFs included within a construction loan draw request.
 It then analyzes the data and performs “searches” to identify errors.
-Spreadsheets and forms capture the clean data, and the software creates recommendation reports and highlighted alerts based on rules and the data.
-Example highlights for a construction draw review may include a warning that an invoice doesn’t reconcile with a receipt or that the approval of a draw is on hold pending the evaluation of an inspector.
+The software creates reports and alerts based on rules.
+Example alerts for a construction draw review may include a warning that an invoice doesn’t reconcile with a receipt or that the approval of a draw is on hold pending the evaluation of an inspector.

 Cost containment is a priority for loan servicing.
-To get there, lenders that adopt new technologies like robotic process automation and machine learning solutions are realizing dramatic efficiencies.
-A process that had taken hours of human interpretation is now streamlined and done in seconds with improved accuracy (and fewer instances).
+To get there, lenders that adopt technologies like robotic process automation and machine learning solutions gain dramatic efficiencies.
+A process that had taken hours of human interpretation is now streamlined and done in seconds with improved accuracy (and fewer incidences).

-The latest in loan servicing software creates a single and secure portal that hosts post-closing loan servicing information in one location.
-This type of collaboration and archival mechanism means loan administrators can easily audit an entire portfolio to ensure compliance.
-They can also run an instant project and portfolio level report like loan composition, cash flow projections, draw processing, and missing lien releases.
+Loan servicing software like Rabbet creates a single and secure portal that hosts post-closing loan servicing information in one location.
+This type of collaboration and centralization means loan administrators can easily audit an entire portfolio to ensure compliance.
+They can also run an instant project- or portfolio-level report like loan composition, cash flow projections, draw processing, and missing lien releases.
 Moreover, they have access to real-time information about payment status.
-All of this information helps lenders better communicate internally and with customers.
+All of this information helps lenders better communicate internally and with their customers.